dhamith93/systats/README.md

 One import, one struct, one dependency (`golang.org/x/sys`).
 What makes it different from the bigger libraries:

 * **It knows it's in a container.** Set `ContainerAware` and `GetMemory`/`GetCPU`/`GetPressure` report your own cgroup limits (v1 and v2) instead of the host's.
 A pod capped at 512MB says `512`, not the node's 64GB - which is the difference between a useful health check and one that reads "memory at 6%" right up until the OOM kill.
+* **It can see the other containers too.** Run it on the host and `GetContainers` walks the cgroup tree and reports every Docker, Podman, Kubernetes, LXC and systemd-nspawn container with its own CPU, memory, network, block I/O, mounts, pids, throttling and OOM kills.
+No runtime daemon required, though it will ask the Docker socket for names if one's there.
 * **Pressure stall information.** `/proc/pressure` tells you whether the machine is *saturated*, not just busy.
 Rarely exposed by Go libraries.
 * **No subprocess for any stats call.** Everything comes from `/proc` and `/sys` directly, so it works on a minimal image where `ps` and `df` aren't installed.
 Two calls are the exception and do shell out: `IsServiceRunning` (`systemctl`) and `GetSystem`'s logged-in user list (`who`).
 * **Every path is a struct field.** `ProcPath`, `SysClassNetPath`, `PressurePath` and the rest are injectable per-instance, not a global `HOST_PROC` env var - so tests stay parallel-safe and you can point it at a fixture tree.